ch007m/rewrite-standalone-cli/README.md

 ## Quarkus Openrewrite client

-This project support to execute an Openrewrite Recipe without the need to use the maven goal `rewrite:dryrun or rewrite:run`
+This project support to execute an Openrewrite Recipe without the need to use the maven goal `rewrite:dryRun`

 ## Prerequisite